drparks71w/CivilPy/README.md

 <a href=https://www.youtube.com/user/cs50tv>Harvard CS50 YouTube Channel</a> for conceptual level programming lessons or
 <a href=https://www.youtube.com/user/schafer5>CoreyMS's Youtube Channel</a> for lessons in practical uses of
 programming.

+For an interesting somewhat working examples see the files `Useful Tricks and Tools.ipynb` and `NBI STandards - Conversion` files to have a better understanding of what function the DOT/SNBI files are performing.

 ## Installation